Lilli was originally a cartoon character created by German cartoonist Reinhard Beuthien for a "filler"

 Hausser/Elastolin company in Neustadt, Coburg, Germany who created and produced a doll to his satisfaction.

-August 12, 1955 Lilli was first sold in Germany, usually found in smoke shops and a few toy stores.
-Later they were
+August 12, 1955 Lilli was first sold in Germany, she was usually found in smoke shops and a few toy stores.
+Later

 prong of metal.
 She was accompanied by a miniature copy of the Hamburg newspaper Bild-Zeitung and the cartoon continued to run in the real journal every Sunday.

-company 3 M Dolls), it consisted of a clear oval tube with the doll on a Lilli round stand as the bottom and a lid.
+company 3 MMM Dolls), it consisted of a clear oval tube with the doll on a Lilli round stand as the bottom and a lid.
 The doll is

 unmarked.
 Her stand had her name on it.